-Da Nang international airport is only 3 km away from the city center and operated by many local and international airlines, making it the most preferable way to approach Da Nang from overseas.
+Da Nang international airport is only 3 km away from the city center and is operated by many local and international airlines, making it the most preferable way to approach Da Nang from overseas.
 As soon as arriving at the airport, it is (again) super easy to travel to town due to its convenient location.

 From Hanoi and Ho Chi Minh City, it often takes from 16 to 19 hours to reach Da Nang.
-To make the long trip more comfortable, there are many seat options it has to offer ranging from 370,000 VND ($19) to 1,100,000 VND ($47).
+To make the long trip more comfortable, there are many seat options it has to offer, ranging from 370,000 VND ($19) to 1,100,000 VND ($47).

-This means of transportation is more environmentally-friendly compared to taking airplanes and also more economical; more importantly, you can view the landscapes changing through the windows, which we believe is a very worthy experience.
+This means of transportation is more environmentally friendly compared to taking airplanes and also more economical; more importantly, you can view the landscapes changing through the windows, which we believe is a very worthy experience.